Interpretable AI for relating brain structural and functional connectomes: Materials and Methods

-To accommodate the sparsity and network topology indicative of structural connectomes, so that we can generate realistic SCs, we apply graph $k$-nearest neighbor (kNN) layers in our decoder for modeling $X^{(i)}_r$ \citep{Liu2021}.
-The distance $D_{[u,v]}$ between two regions $u,v$ is defined to be inversely related to the number of fibers connecting these regions with (as a convention) $D_{[u,u]} = 0$ and $D_{[u,v]} = \infty$ when $u$ and $v$ are unconnected.
+To generate realistic SCs, which typically exhibit sparsity and specific network topologies, we incorporate graph k-nearest neighbor (kNN) layers into our decoder.
+These layers are utilized to model the latent factors, denoted as $X^{(i)}_r$, as suggested by \cite{Liu2021}.
+The distance $D_{[u,v]}$ between two regions $u,v$ is defined to be inversely related to the number of fibers connecting (the higher number of connections the lower the distance) these regions with (as a convention) $D_{[u,u]} = 0$ and $D_{[u,v]} = \infty$ when $u$ and $v$ are unconnected.
 With this notion of distance, the $k$-nearest neighbors of a region $u$ are the $k$ regions that have the largest fiber count among all of $u$'s connected regions.
-An M-layer Graph-kNN neural network can be formally defined as: